 The next addition to the rear end (non-door end) is the aluminium shelf.
 The following diagram and text give the details of its installation.
 The shelf is to be fitted to the rear end of the unit.

-This is done by utilising the previously inserted nuts and bolts in the glazing bar, wall bar and side corner bar.

-- 1. Attach the fixing braces on to all 3 bars using the lower of the unoccupied nuts and bolts at the desired height.
-(Ensure that all braces are fixed at the same height.) - 2.
-The shelf rests on the upper of the unoccupied bolts (nuts now not required) which is held in place using the fixing clamps as seen in the diagram.
-Again, ensure that the fixing clamps are fixed at the same height. - 3.
-The shelf is further supported by the insertion of the fixing brace in to the protruding lip of the underside of the shelf as seen on the diagram. - 4.
-Ensure that all nuts are tight.
-Do not over tighten - 5.
-Shelf installation is now complete.
+1. Attach the fixing braces on to all 3 bars using the lower of the unoccupied nuts and bolts at the desired height.
+(Ensure that all braces are fixed at the same height).

+2. The shelf rests on the upper of the unoccupied bolts (nuts now not required) which is held in place using the fixing clamps as seen in the diagram.
+Again, ensure that the fixing clamps are fixed at the same height.

+3. The shelf is further supported by

+the insertion of the fixing brace in to the protruding lip of the underside of the shelf as seen on the diagram.

+4. Ensure that all nuts are tight.
+Do not over tighten.